wp-plugins/form-maker/readme.txt

 *   There is a possibility to add custom text which will be displayed when the field is empty to give the users samples or instruction when filling the specific field.
 *   Possibility to have pre-filled texts serving as instructions for the textarea and other text fields.
 *   Date picker in the form of drop-down menu for easier date selection.
 *   Submissions section displays the amount of entries, as well as views and conversion rate for each separate form.
+*   Conditional fileds.

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: